-Such a remedy is ineffective for several reasons.
-On the one hand, asylum seekers granted desired status do not have any interest in appealing a positive decision.
-Persons who receive protection are released and therefore the appeal against the placement in the transit zone is deprived of meaning since asylum seekers cannot complain about the conditions in the transit zone since they are no longer detained there.
+since asylum seekers cannot complain about the conditions in the transit zone since they are no longer detained there.
 Additionally, the HHC is aware of cases where the Szeged Court did not adjudicate on the lawfulness of the asylum seekers' past placement in the transit zone, arguing that there was no need for that since the asylum seeker had been already released from the transit zone.

 The HHC is also aware of cases where this type of remedy has already been proved ineffective even in case of those who had a - successful - judicial review performed in relation to the IAO's ruling (as well as the in-merit decision) and who had to stay in the transit zone for the duration of the appeal.
 Although the Szeged Court found that the IAO's ruling on placement in the transit zone was unlawful and therefore annulled the ruling and ordered the IAO to deliver a new ruling on the placement in the reopened asylum procedure, the court had not carried out any assessment as to whether the plaintiff's placement in the transit zone was appropriate and met the legal requirements under the recast Reception Conditions Directive and Article 3 ECHR.
 More importantly, since the court has no reformatory powers, it cannot issue a ruling that would remedy the asylum seeker's situation to avoid future violations.
 Even in case of annulment, the IAO still avoided compliance with the court's order.
-The HHC is aware of a case where despite the court ruling that placement in the transit zone was unlawful and ordering that asylum seekers should be placed in another camp, the IAO ignored the court's decision and re-appointed the transit zone as a place of stay in the repeated procedure.
+The HHC is aware of several cases where despite the court ruling that placement in the transit zone was unlawful and ordering that asylum seekers should be placed in another open camp, the IAO ignored the court's decision and re-appointed the transit zone as a place of stay in the repeated procedure.
+370